kragen/dercuano/README.md

 Status
 ------

-I’ve been hacking on this piece of shit for 19½ hours, which means that at this point it’s gone from an “afternoon hack” to a “weekend hack”.
-I have about
-1200 individual notes to stick in here, totaling almost 5 megs compressed.
+I’ve been hacking on this thing for 20 hours, which means that at this point it’s gone from an “afternoon hack” to a “weekend hack”, and now it’s looking kind of okay actually.
+I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
 So far I have stuck 90 of them in, totaling 621K and 240,000 words.
 So I